Vacation savings from Orlando Informer!Save with Orlando Informer!X

 TapTu Snap at Universal’s Volcano Bay

-Visitors to Volcano Bay not only have access to the standard on-ride photos, but also three special interactive photo opps and selfie spots that are scattered all throughout the water theme park.
-Your TapuTapu automatically uploads these pics to their user accounts (y’know, the one you had to create in order to activate TapTu Pay), which then allows you to view, purchase, and share them.
+Visitors to Volcano Bay have access to the standard on-ride photos and three special interactive photo ops and selfie spots scattered throughout the water theme park.
+Your TapuTapu automatically uploads these pics to their user accounts (the one you had to create in order to activate TapTu Pay), which then allows you to view, purchase, and share them.
 (This ties into the pre-existing My Universal Photos service.)

 TapTu Snap photo spots